 You might be wondering how much intensity can be created upon one single report.
 But things aren’t really simple when the news involves Facebook.

 So things started when Facebook and 60 phone makers had heavy-duty agreements for integrating Facebook services and data into different kinds of phones.

 The “desire for people to be able to use Facebook whatever their device or operating system,” like Facebook said, became the reason of this data-sharing plan.

 Many phones in the early smartphone era (say, 2007 to 2012) did not have native Facebook applications.
 In those cases, Facebook allowed for a “re-creation” of their service’s experience on these devices.
-They said they worked closely with the device manufacturers in developing versions of Facebook for their devices—viewing them like extensions of Facebook itself.
+They said they worked closely with the device manufacturers in developing versions of Facebook for their devices—viewing them as extensions of Facebook itself.
 For that reason, Facebook argues that this data use was not like other “third-party” data use.

 Facebook allowed remarkable access to these device manufacturers, including obtaining “data about a user’s Facebook friends, even those who have denied Facebook permission to share information with any third parties,” as the New York Times put it.

 Here’s what Facebook has to say about another data-breaching scandal:

 Ime Archibong, vice president of product partnerships, said in a blog post.
 That Facebook has maintained tight control over the technology, known as application programming interfaces, or APIs.
 And that it is unaware of any abuse by the companies with which it teamed.

 “These partners signed agreements that prevented people’s Facebook information from being used for any other purpose than to recreate Facebook-like experiences,” he said.
 “Contrary to claims by The New York Times, friends’ information, like photos, was only accessible on devices when people made a decision to share their information with those friends.”